Updated: Jul 6

 The Good ship Itanic

-They (Intel) also need to focus on 5nm and 3nm chippery know how on the manufacturing front.
+They (Intel) also need to focus on 5nm or 2nm chippery know how on the manufacturing front, 2 nano is coming!1

 They need to innovate and make that Optane investment pay in the CPU domain.

-In a lot of ways Intel became like the US Post office - old, stale and fuddy duddy with inflexibility to move with the times a key trait on display.
+In a lot of ways Intel has become like the US Post office - old, stale and fuddy duddy with inflexibility to move with the times a key character trait on display.

 This might require plenty of new breaths of fresh air in the corridors and offices at Chipzilla to counter?!

-I often wonder what's stopping Intel doing their own ARM chippery in any event??
+I often wonder what's stopping Intel doing their own ARM chippery path in any event??

 Seems moving from making Sillycon to Silicon might be in order?